Osismii: Etymology

 The Gaulish ethnonym Ostim(i)i (sing.
 Ostim(i)os) literally means 'the ultimate', that is to say 'the remotest people', 'those who dwell at the extremity of the Armorican Peninsula'.
 It derives from the Celtic stem ostim- ('ultimate, extreme'), itself from an earlier *postim- ('last'; cf. Lat. postumus 'last-born, final').
 In Middle French, the territory they occupied was known as (Fine) Posterne.

 Geography

-Map of the Gallic people of modern Brittany :

 The territory of the Osismii was located at the extremity of the Brittany Peninsula, west of the Veneti and Coriosolites.

-Pytheas situated the Osismii at the end of the peninsula of Kabaïon, which is not clearly identifiable today.
-This could be related to large peninsula of Cap-Sizun, on the southern-western coast of Finistère, just before reaching the difficult maritime pass of Pointe du Raz where the waters of the Atlantic Ocean and of the English channel are joining; this peninsula offers to the south a natural safe harbour in the aber and bay of today's town of Audierne, as well as in the bay of today's Douarnenez, to the north of the peninsula.
-Other hypotheses situate it in the small peninsula of Kermorvan in today's commune of Ploumoguer and bordering the ria of Le Conquet, but the whole peninsula of Crozon with its large bays and safe harbors is not excluded, even if it does not extend to the westernmost point.

-Their chief town was Vorgium (present-day Carhaix).